Azure/azure-powershell/src/Sql/Sql/help/Copy-AzSqlDatabaseLongTermRetentionBackup.md

 ```

 ### -TargetServerFullyQualifiedDomainName
-The fully qualified domain name of the target server (used check for cross-cloud copies).
+The fully qualified domain name of the target server.

 ```yaml
 Type: System.String